skylarreed/csci1210proj/README.md

 # csci1210proj

-This is the A team's project.
+This is the A Team's project.
 Whoop!
+Website designed from base template

+* Bobby Mullins
+* Jeremy Collake
+* Alex Dixon
+* Skylar Reed